opensemanticsearch/open-semantic-desktop-search/README.md

 - Config VM system settings like RAM and how many CPUs to use

-- Config the Virtual Box guest additions as CD ROM
+- Config the Virtual Box guest additions as CD ROM in Virtual Box Settings / Storage / Attributes / Optical Drive

 - Run this VM so installation within VM environment starts